damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 1. Save  Quote
 1. Now in the quote "Create PDF” and choose the type of subscription template; Basic,Standard or Plus.
 1. Either "save quote" this allows you to send pdf from your mail client or "save and email quote" this will send from with sfdc mail client.

+<h2 id="closing-a-won-deal">Closing a Won Deal</h2>
+In order to close a deal in Salesforce.com, please make sure the following actions are done:
+1. Process order in Recurly
+1. Add Invoice Number in the Invoice Number field within the opportunity
+1. Make sure opportunity close date matches invoice date in Recurly
+1. Make sure opportunity product matches subscription plan in Recurly
+1. Make sure opportunity amount matches amount in Recurly
+1. Add in the competition we were up against in the opportunity.
+This can be the legacy SCM solution they had and/or who they were evaluating along side of us.
+1. Create a renewal opportunity opportunity by cloning the current opportunity and changing the close date to be 12, 24 or 36 months out.
+1. Create an add-on or Existing Account (new division) opportunity if there has been one identified by you at this time.
+1. Create a task 30 days later, to check in with Account to make sure they are happy, address any questions they have and to explore any growth opportunity in the account.
+Example: new divisions, more users on the exisiting team.
+    * If an add-on or existing account (new division) opportunity has been identified and recorded in Salesforce, create a task for the day you and the client will meet to explore the growth opportunity.
+1. Check to make sure the Type field on the Account page now says Customer.
+If not, please manually change it.
+1. Update the Technology Stack field on the account to reflect the GitLab Tools they are using.
+Example: GitLab Issue Tracker, CI, Wiki

 <h2 id="processing-orders">Processing Orders in Recurly</h2>
 ### Credit Card orders via Recurly